Our rating(3.6/5)

 Tyro reviews are a mixed bag.
 Several customers complain of Tyro’s poor, slow or even lacking customer service, while others are entirely happy with their experience.

 The biggest issue happened in January 2021 when Tyro EFTPOS machines were out of order for up to five weeks.
 During this time, the thousands of affected merchants received poor communications from Tyro and inadequate compensation when the businesses’ losses were clear.
-Some of these businesses are now suing Tyro who only offered rebates on merchant fees rather than compensation for the significant sales losses incurred.
+Some of these businesses sued Tyro who only offered rebates on merchant fees rather than compensation for the significant sales losses incurred.